-Internal walls The internal walls are of plasterboard or similar design.
+Internal walls The internal walls are solid plastered on the hard and plasterboard construction.
 Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.

 Floors including sub floors Flooring is of suspended timber construction throughout.
 There are fitted carpets and floor coverings which restricted our inspection and no access was available to inspect any sub floor area.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.